Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - Bagging at minor bulk terminals (e.g. plastics).

-Containerization had enduring impacts on the relationships between ports with their hinterlands.
+Containerization had enduring impacts on the relationships between ports and their hinterlands.
 These relationships shifted in time with dissociation in the earlier phases of containerization and the recent reinsertion phase with port-centric logistics.
 Port-centric logistics is not a uniform strategy because it is a function of the position of a port within the global maritime transport system and the dominant direction of the flows they handle.
 In this regard, three main types of port-centric logistics can be retained, export-oriented, intermediate, and import-oriented.

 4. Port Cluster Governance

 The governance of hinterland access regimes is linked with cluster formation.
 It refers to the agglomeration effects and the degree of internal cohesion and competition within a hinterland.
-This governance concept not only applies to ports, but can also be inferred to airports, inland ports and logistical zones, or any freight distribution construct where a closer integration of the involved actors could lead to performance improvements.
+This governance concept not only applies to ports, but can also be inferred for airports, inland ports and logistical zones, or any freight distribution construct where a closer integration of the involved actors could lead to performance improvements.
 An emerging paradigm concerns the city as a terminal and a hub, which means it acts as a functional freight region.
 This paradigm is fundamental because:

 - A metropolitan area is the origin, destination, and point of transit of large volumes of passengers and freight.
 They are embedded within their respective supply chains with a wide array of flows.